-We expect the net proceeds to us from this offering, after expenses, to be approximately \$49.6 million, or approximately \$57.4 million if the underwriters exercise their option to purchase additional shares.
+We expect the net proceeds to us from this offering, after expenses, to be approximately \$\frac{1}{2}\text{ million, based on an assumed initial public offering price of \$\frac{1}{2}\text{ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The principal purposes of this offering are to create a public market for our common stock and to facilitate our future access to the public equity markets, as well as to obtain additional capital.
 We intend to use the net proceeds from this offering as follows:

-- approximately \$35.0 million to conduct planned Phase 1 and Phase 1/2 clinical trials of GMI-1271; and - the remainder to fund the research and development of our preclinical pipeline, including drug discovery, and for working capital and other general corporate purposes.
+- approximately \$ million to conduct planned Phase 1 and Phase 1/2 clinical trials of GMI-1271; - approximately \$ million to fund the research and development of our preclinical pipeline, including drug discovery; and - the remainder for working capital and other general corporate purposes.